jhajek/Linux-text-book-part-1/Appendix-B/Appendix-B.md

 13) What is the name of the filesystem that RedHat adopted on their RHEL 7 platform to replace ext4 and support better performance on large filesystems?
 b) XFS

-14) What is the name of the package needed to install on Ubuntu to be able to create XFS filesystems?
+14) Which is the correct command needed to install on Ubuntu to be able to create XFS filesystems?
-a) sudo apt-get install xfsprogrs
+a) `sudo apt-get install xfsprogs`

 15) What is the name of the combined filesystem and logical volume manager designed by Sun Microsystems?
 c) ZFS

-16) Which command is valid for making an ext4 filesystem on a partition /dev/sdb1
+16) Which is the correct command for making an ext4 filesystem on a partition /dev/sdb1?
-b) sudo mkfs.ext4 /dev/sdb1
+b) `sudo mkfs.ext4 /dev/sdb1`

-17) What is the command to mount an ext4 filesystem, /dev/sdb1 on a mount point /mnt/data-drive-2?
+17) Which is the correct command to mount an ext4 filesystem, /dev/sdb1 on a mount point /mnt/data-drive-2?
-c) sudo mount -t ext4 /dev/sdb1 /mnt/data-drive-2
+c) `sudo mount -t ext4 /dev/sdb1 /mnt/data-drive-2`

-18) What is the command used to list the current mountpoints, that will be mounted automatically at boot?
+18) Which file contains the mountpoints that will be mounted automatically at boot?
 c) /etc/fstab

 19) What is the command used to create a LVM physical volume?